 To present employees’ retention dashboard with staff turnover ratios analysis you can create such a slide with a set of bar charts showing retention data over time.

-Notice the visual way we used to highlight key data (active employees, hires, exits, and retention and turnover rate) by icon and numbers in colorful 1st column.
+Notice the visual way we used to highlight key data (active employees, hires, exits, and retention and turnover rate) by icon and numbers in the colorful 1st column.

 Illustrate HR project progress